cappio/blog/source/_posts/2015-01-21-cappio-quick-picks-first-edition.markdown

 comments: true
 categories:
 ---
+##Quick Summaries for Busy People

-Let's start the new year with some fresh content to help streamline your investing!
-We want to premiere this new series that highlights some interesting companies that you may want to do further research on.
-We hope these summaries can jumpstart your own research by highlighting some key insights we have gathered from reputable articles.
-Essentially, this series will be doing for qualitative summaries what our Cappio report does for quantitative data!
+We want to premiere the CappioNotes series as a way to jump start your own research by highlighting key insights we have gathered from reputable articles.
+Essentially, CappioNotes will be doing for qualitative analyst articles what our Cappio report does for quantitative financial data!

+So without further ado, let’s jump right into it:

 Today we are covering: